mcharles/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 bin  dist  docs  lib  LICENSE.txt  README.md
 {% endhighlight %}

+### DEPLOY GEOMESA TO ACCUMULO

+The $GEOMESA_HOME/dist directory contains the distributed runtime jar that should be copied into the $ACCUMULO_HOME/lib/ext folder on each tablet server.
+This jar contains the GeoMesa Accumulo iterators that are necessary to query GeoMesa.

 ### INSTALL THE GEOMESA TOOLS

 GeoMesa comes with a set of command line tools for managing features.
 To complete the setup of the tools, cd into the bin directory and execute geomesa configure: